frictionlessdata/frictionless-py/docs/guides/describing-data.md

         resource: ''
 ```

-Our resource metadata includes the schema metadata we created earlier but also it has:
+Our resource metadata includes the schema metadata we created earlier, but it also has:
 - general information about the file's schema, format, and compression
-- information about CSV Dialect helping software understand how to read it
+- information about CSV Dialect which helps software understand how to read it
-- checksum information as though hash, bytes, and rows
+- checksum information like hash, bytes, and rows

-But the most important difference is that resource metadata contains the `path` property.
-It conceptually distinct Data Resource specification from Table Schema specification because while a Table Schema descriptor can describe a class of data files, a Data Resource descriptor describes the only one exact data file, `data/country-2.csv` in our case.
+But the most important difference is that the resource metadata contains the `path` property.
+This is a conceptual distinction of the Data Resource specification compared to the Table Schema specification.
+While a Table Schema descriptor can describe a class of data files, a Data Resource descriptor describes only one exact data file, `data/country-2.csv` in our case.

 Using programming terminology we could say that:
 - Table Schema descriptor is abstract (for a class of files)
 - Data Resource descriptor is concrete (for an individual file)

-We will show the practical difference in the "Using Metadata" section but in the next section, we will overview the Data Package specification.
+We will show the practical difference in the "Using Metadata" section, but in the next section, we will overview the Data Package specification.

 To continue learning about data resources please read:
 - [Data Resource Spec](https://specs.frictionlessdata.io/data-resource/)